tokyo-rubyist-meetup/community_board_rails/README.md

 # Client / Server Team-up: Pairing Ruby on Rails with iOS

 This repository contains the sample application for the event [Client / Server Team-up: Pairing Ruby on Rails with iOS](http://www.tokyorubyistmeetup.org/events/2814).
 A live version of the application is [running here](https://community-board.herokuapp.com/).
+Also, you can check out the slides: https://speakerdeck.com/pwim/creating-a-restful-api-for-mobile-applications

 ## Install Dependencies